Stewarts Lane: Motive power depot

-In 1860, the London, Chatham and Dover Railway purchased 75 acre of land in Battersea, formerly part of the Long Hedge farm, to establish their locomotive works and the motive power depot, to provide motive power for services from the new London Victoria railway station (then under construction).
+In 1860, the London, Chatham and Dover Railway purchased 75 acre of land in Battersea, formerly part of the Long Hedge farm, to establish their locomotive works and the motive power depot, and to provide motive power for services from the new London Victoria railway station (then under construction).
 The depot was originally known as ‘Longhedge’.
 In February 1862, a semi-roundhouse running shed was opened with space for 26 locomotives.
 The site was expanded in 1875/6 with 40 tracks around the central turntable, although only half were under cover.

 The original depot was demolished in 1880/1 and replaced by a larger 16-road through shed on the same site, which was officially known as Stewarts Lane – but usually referred to as ‘The Lane’ or ‘Longhedge’ by the men.
 A coaling stage, turntable and wheel drop were provided.
 The depot was re-organised and a large mechanical coaling plant was added to enable the depot to deal with an increased locomotive allocation after 1932, following the closure of the nearby London Brighton and South Coast Railway Battersea shed which is often confused with Stewarts Lane, but was a separate Roundhouse type shed on the other side of the LBSCR mainline from Stewarts Lane.
-Stewarts Lane was provided with an asbestos roof in 1934 It suffered from bomb damage during the Second World War, some of which was never repaired.
+Stewarts Lane was provided with an asbestos roof in 1934 It suffered bomb damage during the Second World War, some of which was never repaired.
 Otherwise it remained largely unchanged until closure to steam in 1963.
 Thereafter the tracks remained in use for stabling diesel locomotives, although much of the original building was destroyed by fire in 1967.

 Traction maintenance depot

-A new asbestos carriage shed was built adjacent to the running shed in the late 1950s and equipped with third rail electrification to enable it to service both electric multiple units (EMUs) and electric locomotives.
+A new asbestos carriage shed was built adjacent to the running shed in the late 1950s and equipped with third rail electrification to enable it service both electric multiple units (EMUs) and electric locomotives.
 During the 1960s the former goods shed on the site was also converted to service diesel and electric locomotives, and both remain in use for the Stewarts Lane Traction Maintenance Depot.
 The depot currently operates as two separate facilities by both DB Cargo UK and Govia Thameslink Railway.

 Shed codes

-Under Southern Railway the depot had the code ‘BAT’.
-This was changed to the depot code ‘73A’ by British Railways, then '75D', and is now ‘SL’.
+Under British Railways the depot had the code ‘73A’, then '75D', and is now ‘SL’.